FRESNA/vresutils/README.rst

 ::

     Hydro_Inflow :
-        Results from the RESTORE 2050 project (private communication, sorry!)
+        Results from the RESTORE 2050 project [18].

 shapes
 ~~~~~~